 - correspondence with and concerning staff, pupils and parents past and present; and

-- images of pupils (and occasionally other individuals) engaging in School activities, and images captured by the School's CCTV system (in accordance with the School's policy on taking, storing and using images of children);
+- images and video/audio recordings of pupils (and occasionally other individuals) engaging in School activities including recorded lessons, and images captured by the School's CCTV system (in accordance with the School's policy on taking, storing and using images of children);

 HOW THE SCHOOL COLLECTS DATA